Rooted America: Immobility and Segregation of the Intercounty Migration Network: DATA AND METHODS

 \subsection{Valued TERGMs}

-We use the valued temporal exponential-family random graph models (valued TERGMs) to study the intercounty migration-flow networks within the United States.
-ERGMs are parametric statistical models for network structure that can flexibly incorporate nodal covariates, edge covariates, and endogenous network mechanisms (\citealt{hunter_ergm_2008,wasserman_logit_1996}).
-This empowers us to simultaneously model the characteristics of areal units, the relational linkages, and the endogenous network patterns hypothesized to characterize migration-flow networks.
-Previous research has employed ERGMs in a wide range of social network settings, including friendship networks in schools (\citealt{goodreau_birds_2009,mcfarland_network_2014,mcmillan_tied_2019}), inmate relationships in prison (\citealt{kreager_where_2017}), collaboration networks in firms (\citealt{srivastava_culture_2011}), online social networks (\citealt{lewis_limits_2013,lewis_preferences_2016,wimmer_beyond_2010}), and various types of gang networks (\citealt{lewis_rules_2019,papachristos_corner_2013,smith_trust_2016}).
-While most studies model social relations as binary networks (i.e., encoding only whether or not relationships exist), it is more accurate and informative to model migration-flow systems as valued networks, where edges between regions represent the size of migrant population during the time period in question.
-Although valued ERGMs are to date less well-studied than binary ERGMs, we employ the count-data ERGM framework of \cite{krivitsky_exponential-family_2012} to capture migration rates in a quantitative fashion.
-Because we are also interested in changes over time, our model also incorporates temporal effects (making it a temporal ERGM, or TERGM).
+We use the valued temporal exponential-family random graph models (valued TERGMs) to study the intercounty migration-flow network within the United States.
+Exponential-family random graph models (ERGM) offer a flexible framework that describes the probability of observing certain network structure as a function of their nodes' covariates, edges' covariates, and the dependence structure among edges (\citealt{hunter_ergm_2008,wasserman_logit_1996}).
+This empowers us to simultaneously model the characteristics of areal units (nodes' covariates), the relational linkages (edges' covariates), and the internal dynamics (dependence structure) hypothesized to characterize migration-flow networks.
+Previous research has employed ERGMs in a wide range of social network settings, including friendship networks in schools (\citealt{goodreau_birds_2009,mcfarland_network_2014,mcmillan_tied_2019}), inmate power relationships in prison (\citealt{kreager_where_2017}), collaboration networks in firms (\citealt{srivastava_culture_2011}), online social networks (\citealt{lewis_limits_2013,lewis_preferences_2016,wimmer_beyond_2010}), and various types of gang networks (\citealt{lewis_rules_2019,papachristos_corner_2013,smith_trust_2016}).
+While most studies model social relations as binary networks (i.e., encoding only whether or not relationships exist), it is more accurate and informative to model migration-flow systems as valued networks, where edges represent the size of population migrating between county pairs.
+Although valued ERGMs (VERGMs) are to date less well-studied than binary ERGMs, we employ the count-data ERGM framework of \cite{krivitsky_exponential-family_2012} to capture migration rates in a quantitative fashion.
+Our model also incorporates temporal effects (the perpetuation pattern), making it a valued temporal ERGM, or valued TERGM).